 “Come back to me.”

-When one thinks of science fiction films, “emotional” is not usually a word that comes to mind.
-There is, of course, emotion in sci-fi — but the genre tends to lend itself more towards the analytical; the scientific; the quantifiable.
+When I think of science fiction films, “emotional” is not usually the word I’d use to describe them.
+Perhaps I’m just watching the wrong kind of sci-fi, but the genre tends to lend itself more towards the analytical; the scientific; the quantifiable.
 Deep-seated emotion isn’t an anomaly in sci-fi, but it’s not altogether common.

 Amy Adams is Dr. Louise Banks, an expert on languages who gets brought in by stoic military man Colonel Webber (Forest Whitaker) to help decipher the strange sounds the newly arrived aliens are making.
 Louise is teamed with scientist Ian (Jeremy Renner), and soon the team is boarding one of the mysterious crafts hovering over Montana.
 Villeneuve stages the scenes leading up to this moment with appropriate tension.
 When the aliens first arrive, he rather brilliantly has everything happen off camera.
 When Louise learns of the event via some students during a class she’s teaching, she flips on a TV to watch, but Villeneuve pulls the camera into the background and has Adams blocking the TV so that we can’t see what she’s seeing.
 Set-ups like this increase the surrealism that would likely accompany alien crafts suddenly showing up on earth one day, and the director ratchets up the unreality with mind-numbing mise en scène.
 When Louise and Ian first enter the craft, gravity stops functioning normally, and the characters drift down a dark, narrow hallway with a beam of light near the end, recalling Hieronymus Bosch’s painting Ascent of the Blessed.

-Watching Adams develop an alien alphabet is more compelling and cinematic than you might imagine, but Villeneuve and Heisserer also realize they need some conflict to take shape.
+Personally, I could’ve watched Adams develop an alien alphabet for hours and be content, but Villeneuve and Heisserer realize they need some conflict to take shape.
 While Louise and Ian’s relationship with the aliens proves friendly and productive, other countries aren’t so lucky with their own alien visitors, and growing threats of attack — from humans, not aliens — begins to build up like storm clouds on the horizon.

 Cinematographer Bradford Young bathes Arrival is cold blues and harsh whites, conjuring up stunning, artistic imagery in the process.
 Through Young’s photography and remarkable CGI work, the alien ships never once ring false.
 They hover with heft, as dense fog rolls off the surrounding ground and billows around them.
 There’s an almost organic feel to the objects, as if they had simply been part of the landscape for centuries, unnoticed.
 All of this is wrapped up in Jóhann Jóhannsson’s eerie, haunting score; a score that seems just as alien in its own right as the hectapods.